Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Vertex Operator Superalgebras

 The tensor power $F^{\otimes l}$, $l\in\N$, is a nice, self-dual \svoa{} (a \voa{} for $l=0$) of central charge $c=\sfrac{l}{2}$.
 It was shown in \cite{Hoe95} that the even part of $F^{\otimes l}$ is isomorphic to

-where $L_{\g}(k,0)$ denotes the simple affine \voa{} associated with the simple Lie algebra $\g$ at level $k\in\Ns$, also called a Wess-Zumino-Witten model.
+where $L_{\g}(k,0)$ denotes the simple affine \voa{} associated with the simple Lie algebra $\g$ at level $k\in\Ns$, also called a Wess-Zumino-Witten model (and $V_{2\Z}$ denotes the \voa{} associated with the even sublattice $2\Z$ of the standard lattice $\Z$).
 We remark that

-where we applied the exceptional Lie algebra isomorphisms and $V_{A_1^2}$, $V_{A_3}$ and $V_{D_{l/2}}$ denote the lattice \voa{}s associated with the corresponding root lattices.
+where we applied the exceptional Lie algebra isomorphisms and $V_{A_1^2}$, $V_{A_3}$ and $V_{D_{l/2}}$ denote the lattice \voa{}s associated with the corresponding root lattices (see \autoref{sec:latsvoa}).

-As we have seen in the previous section, the representation category of $(F^{\otimes l})^{\bar0}$ only depends on $l\pmod{16}$.
+As we have seen in \autoref{sec:repcat}, the representation category of $(F^{\otimes l})^{\bar0}$ only depends on $l$ modulo $16$.
 It will be described in more detail in \autoref{sec:holcat}.

-In the following we describe a well-known result that allows to split off free fermions from a \svoa{} $V$ (see, e.g., \cite{GS88,Hoe95,Tam99,DH12}).
+In the following, we describe a well-known result that facilitates the splitting off of free fermions from a \svoa{} (see, e.g., \cite{GS88,Hoe95,Tam99,DH12}).

 Let $V$ be a simple, self-contragredient \svoa{} of CFT-type.
-We denote by $\langle V_{1/2}\rangle$ the vertex subsuperalgebra of $V$ generated by the vectors of weight $\sfrac{1}{2}$ and equip it with a conformal structure of central charge $c=\dim(V_{1/2})/2$ as described in \cite{DH12}, Section~4.
+We denote by $\langle V_{1/2}\rangle$ the vertex subsuperalgebra of $V$ generated by the vectors of $L_0$-weight $\sfrac{1}{2}$ and equip it with a conformal structure of central charge $\dim(V_{1/2})/2$, as described in \cite{DH12}.
 Then this \svoa{} is isomorphic to tensor copies of the Clifford \svoa{} $F$.
-More precisely: \begin{prop} Let $V$ be a simple, self-contragredient \svoa{} of CFT-type.
+Indeed: \begin{prop} Let $V$ be a simple, self-contragredient \svoa{} of CFT-type of central charge $c$.
 Then